Floorp-Projects/Floorp/browser/components/migration/docs/migration-wizard.rst

 ``migration-dialog.html``
 =========================

-This document is meant for being loaded in a tab modal or window modal dialog, and embeds the ``MigrationWizard`` reusable component.
+This document is meant for being loaded in a tab modal or window modal dialog, and embeds the ``MigrationWizard`` reusable component, setting ``dialog-mode`` on it.
+It listens for dialog-specific events from the ``MigrationWizard``, such as ``MigrationWizard:Close``, which indicates that a "Cancel" button that should close the dialog was clicked.

 Pages like ``about:preferences`` or ``about:welcome`` can embed the ``MigrationWizard`` component directly, rather than use ``migration-dialog.html``.